PalashDeb97/digital-school-website/README.md

-# Online Programming Training Center
+# Online Programming learning

-This project has been done with React  [Online Programming Training Center](https://vigilant-tereshkova-965a20.netlify.app/).
+This project has been done with React  [online learning](https://happy-mirzakhani-39b0ab.netlify.app/).

 ##

 ### `What website is this?`

-This website lists the best web design teachers in Bangladesh .
+With this website you can take online training.

 ### `What can be done with this website`

-This website has a list of some of the best teachers in Bangladesh.
-If you wish, you can take some of the best teachers from here to your training center.
+On this website you can do various courses online.

 ### `How the website was created`